Employer Insights

 • Work that is original and creative in character

-• Must be in a recognized field of artistic endeavor
+• Must be in a recognized artistic field

 • The work must primarily depend on the invention, imagination, or talent of the employee